Todd Rogers

 Todd Jonathan Rogers (born September 30, 1973) is an American professional beach volleyball player who is an Olympic and FIVB Beach Volleyball World Championship gold medalist.
 He and his former partner, Phil Dalhausser, were the 2007, 2008, 2009, 2010, and 2011 AVP Tour champions.

-In October 2021, he will be inducted into the International Volleyball Hall of Fame, along with Logan Tom and Clay Stanley.
+In October 2021, he was inducted into the International Volleyball Hall of Fame, along with Logan Tom and Clay Stanley.

-Early life
+Early life and education

 Rogers was born in Santa Barbara, California to David and Heidi Rogers and brother Dean Rogers.
+Rogers attended San Marcos High School from 1987 to 1991, where he played indoor volleyball for Jon Lee.
+Together with teammate Dax Holdren, Rogers won a league championship in 1990.
+The following year, Rogers led his team to the CIF Southern Section Boys' Volleyball Championship.
+In addition to volleyball, Rogers played soccer at San Marcos High School.